 - Buff.
 Skull cap in winter.

-- Elbow and knee pads are recommended but not compulsory.
+- Knee / knee-shin pads are strongly recommended.
 Shin pads or long socks are useful to avoid scratched legs from thorny plants.
+Elbow pads optional.

 - Sun hat